 This process using vinegar cleaning should have got rid of most of the limescale from the interior of the kettle.
-If there is more limescale to be removed then use a larger ratio of vinegar and leave the solution in the kettle overnight; by doing this you may have to rinse the kettle a few times to make sure there are no more remaining traces of vinegar.
+If there is more limescale to be removed, use a larger ratio of vinegar and leave the solution in the kettle overnight; by doing this, you may have to rinse the kettle a few times to make sure there are no more remaining traces of vinegar.

 Fill a dishwasher-safe bowl with 1 cup of white vinegar and place it on the bottom of the empty dishwasher.

 Set the dishwasher on a hot water cycle.

 The white vinegar in this process will break down bits of food, grease, soap scum, residue and any other lingering grime.